pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/get-started/_index.md

 {{% /choosable %}}
 {{< /chooser >}}

-Now, open the program and add this file to the S3 bucket.
-To do this, you'll use Pulumi's `FileAsset` resource to assign the content of the file to a new  `BucketObject`:
+Open the program and add this file to the S3 bucket.
+This uses Pulumi's `FileAsset` resource to assign the content of the file to a new  `BucketObject`:

 {{< chooser language "javascript,typescript,python,go,csharp,java,yaml" >}}